reinhardt021/circadian-js/README.md

 * [ ] 02: make API call to load the default Flow with presets
 * [ ] 03: change the event handler to change the times on click of the arrows
+* [ ] fix the center alignment of the task time buttons

 ### stretch: